imabadparent/absurdle-c/README.md

 This will install the binary to ``/usr/local/bin`` and install the wordlists to ``/usr/local/share/absurlde-c``.

-I have not tested Windows or macOS, but I imaghine it would work as long as you can use cmake, as I have not used any OS-specific features.
+This works on Linux and macOS.
+I have not tested it on Windows.

 ## How to play